liuyishengalan/ThinkPad-P52-Hackintosh/README.md

 - The new version uses ssdt, aka the hotpatch, and ThunderBolt 3 ports are supported, and eGPU is supported.
 - 128G DDR4 version P52 can boot up
 - Xeon E2176m version P52 can boot up
-- Core i7-8759H, i7-8850H, i9-8959HK are supported
+- Core i7-8750H, i7-8850H, i9-8959HK, Xeon E2176m are supported
 - We are close to the perfect
 - Brightness control hotkey works properly
-- IR camera is disabled
+- IR camera is disabled to avoid the default camera switched to IR camera
-- Touch Screen works
+- Touch Screen & Stylus works

 ## Touchpad
 - It seems that the full gesture will be enabled, I haven't tested it yet.
 If anyone has interest in it, try the kext, patches and instructions mentioned in the following link, [ELANSMBus](https://github.com/gokula/ELANSMBus)